Nikita-DS02/Data-engineering-batch-pipeline/README.md

 Place Data:
-Download the dataset and place the household_power_consumption.txt file inside the data/ directory within the cloned project folder.
+Ensure the household_power_consumption.txt dataset file is located inside the data/ directory within the cloned project folder.

 Build and Start Services:
-From the project root directory, run:
+From the project root directory, launch all services using Docker Compose:

 docker-compose up -d

-Wait a minute for all containers (Kafka, Zookeeper, HDFS, Postgres, Spark) to initialize.
+Wait about a minute for all containers (Kafka, Zookeeper, HDFS, Postgres, Spark) to initialize.
 Verify they are running using docker ps.

 Install Python Dependencies:
-Install required libraries (pandas for ingestion, kafka-python for the producer) inside the running Spark container:
+Install the required Python libraries (pandas, kafka-python) inside the running Spark container:

 docker exec --user root -it data-engineering-batch-pipeline-spark-1 pip install pandas kafka-python

 Run Ingestion Script:
-Submit the Python script (ingest_to_kafka.py) to Spark to read the raw data and publish it to the Kafka raw_energy topic:
+Submit the Python script (ingest_to_kafka.py) using spark-submit.
+This reads the raw .txt file and publishes each record as a JSON message to the Kafka raw_energy topic:

 docker exec --user root -it data-engineering-batch-pipeline-spark-1 /opt/spark/bin/spark-submit \
   --master 'local[*]' \